 -

-Does rubbing your eyes cause keratoconus?
+Does eye rubbing lead to keratoconus?
 Dr. med.
-Bányai explains.
+Bányai explains

-Do you find yourself rubbing your eyes more often?
-Chances are you do—rubbing your eyes is a natural reflex when they itch.
-When you’re tired, have dry eyes, or suffer from allergies, many people rub their eyes out of habit.
-Beware of bacteria—read more now!
+Do you rub your eyes more often?
+Probably yes, because eye rubbing is a natural reflex when the eye itches.
+With tiredness, dry eyes and allergies, many people rub their eyes out of habit.
+Beware of bacteria – read more now!

 -

-Symptoms of corneal astigmatism: 4 signs explained by Doctor-medic Bányai
+Symptoms of corneal curvature: 4 signs explained by Doctor-medic Bányai